datacarpentry/sql-socialsci/episodes/05-creating-new-columns.md

 keypoints:
 - "New result columns can be created using arithmetic operators or builtin functions"
 - "New columns have to be given names or Alias'"
-- "The `Case` coding structure can be used to create new columns"
+- "The `CASE` coding structure can be used to create new columns"
 - "The new columns are only in the query results.
 The original table is not changed"
 ---